yasiryagi/helpdesk/tokenomics/README.md

 -   Rewards are `5 tJOY/3600` blocks per slot for curators
 -   The lead earns `12tJOY/3600` blocks

-The user assume that on average, the KPIs will return 150 USD this week, and decides to calculate their EV for each option, assuming:
+The user assumes that on average, the KPIs will return 150 USD this week, and decides to calculate their estimated earnings for each option, assuming:

 -   all slots fill up
 -   no tx fees included